 Proposals to extend the area of beach huts beyond the existing area currently used for beach huts will only be supported where:

 - a.
-It can be demonstrated that there will be no adverse impacts upon European Protected Nature Conservation Sites, - appropriate contributions and mitigation measures are secured in line with the Norfolk Green infrastructure and recreational impact avoidance and mitigation strategy GIRAMS (in relation to recreational use) - c. it can be demonstrated that there will be no adverse visual impacts upon the local landscape character.
+It can be demonstrated that there will be no adverse impacts upon European Protected Nature Conservation Sites - b. it can be demonstrated that there will be no adverse visual impacts upon the local landscape character.